SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 ![x][img4]

-Below service, you also need to add 2 applications, one for scripts which points to *Customer Service\\www\\scripts* folder.
+Below service, you also need to add 2 applications, one for scripts, which points to the *Customer Service\\www\\scripts* folder.
 Make sure it uses the same application pool as the Service application.

 ![x][img5]